The same people think that to keep things "amicable" or as long as things are "amicable," they should avoid getting a divorce attorney.

 - Stating the husband did not use the correct forms

-- Stating the husband did not use the correct procedure in the divorce
+- Stating the husband did not use the proper procedure in the divorce

-One of the things the husband had failed to do was file an inventory and appraisement with the court and explain to the correct party why his division of the property was a just and right division.
-Had the husband followed the correct procedure, his ex may not have been able to reopen the divorce.
+One of the things the husband had failed to do was file an inventory and appraisement with the court and explain to the correct party why his property division was a just and right division.
+Had the husband followed the proper procedure, his ex may not have been able to reopen the divorce.